Novactive/NovaeZSlackBundle/README.md

 This bundle provides a deep Slack integration.

-It provides 5 high-level features that you can declined to build unlimited concrete collaboration features:
+It provides 5 high-level features that you can decline to build unlimited concrete collaboration features:

 - **Slack Connect**: to allow user to login in eZ via Slack and to recognize a Slack user in eZ. (mapping with roles & permissions)